Mark-McCracken/flogger-ts/README.md

-#Node Logging
+#flogger-ts
-A logger that's easy to configure, transparent to use, and generates recoverable logs that can be re-processed.
+A file logger that's easy to configure, transparent to use, and generates recoverable logs that can be re-processed.

 ###Why
 I've been working with databases and have been streaming and moving files a lot lately, some of which are in batches which occasionally might fail for a variety of reasons, and I need some logs to see what's gone on.